Denismwangi01/Learning-Python/README.md

 # Learning-Python
-- Learning Python Basics: Variables and Control Structures 🐍
+- Learning Python Basics: Variables, Control Structures, loops and functions 🐍
 - This repository is where I'm sharing the Python programs I worked on while learning about variables, control structures, and basic programs.

 ## What This Repository Is About
-- This repo contains two simple Python programs I wrote today:
+- This repo contains 3 simple Python programs :

 `Variables.py`